shivang57721/rablashijupa_website/p3_step1.md

 ## Topics pageviews over the year

 Taking into account the outlier detection analysis, we can plot the timeseries for a few selected topics over the year.
 The timeseries are averaged weekly and the variance is shown with error bars.
-The timeseries are also standard normalized as we would like to compare between topics and we saw the certain topics receive much more attention.
+The timeseries are also standard normalized as we would like to compare between topics and we saw the certain topics receive much more attention so a normalization is required.